modelscope/FunASR/examples/openai_api/CLIENTS.md

 # Client Recipes for the FunASR OpenAI-Compatible API

 Use this page when `funasr-server` is already running and you want to connect an existing application, agent tool, or workflow engine to local speech recognition.
+For Dify, n8n, HTTP nodes, and webhook workers, see the [workflow recipes](WORKFLOWS.md).

 ## Preflight